 Prior to joining Chrysalis, I worked with women and adolescent girls at the Women’s Health Center of the Cleveland Clinic Wooster Family Health Center.
 My work in women’s mental health has addressed depression, anxiety, worry and panic, mood swings, relationship problems, work or school problems, perinatal/postpartum mood and anxiety problems, infant loss and death of a child, identity concerns, procrastination, and perfectionism.

 According to the scientist-practitioner model in which I was trained, I strive to integrate research with practice by providing empirically based care.
 My undergraduate and dissertation research has been published in the peer-reviewed professional journals The Journal of Psychology and the Behavioral Sciences, Sex Roles, Addictive Behaviors, Behavior Therapy, and Health Education Research.

-I hold a certificate in College Counseling from the American College Counseling Association and have achieved the third level of TEAM-CBT Certification through the Feeling Good Institute of Palo Alto, California and Feeling Good Institute New York City.
-TEAM-CBT is a measurement based, data driven approach to psychotherapy.
+In addition to achieving Level 4 of TEAM-CBT Certification through the Feeling Good Institute, I earned a certificate in College Counseling from the American College Counseling Association.
 Consistent with the TEAM-CBT approach, I often challenge clients to work hard to face their fears or overcome hopelessness.
 I strive to do so in a way that is warm, encouraging and supportive.
 With my training and your hard work in therapy, we can collaborate to help you live a happier and more meaningful life.

 Licensed Clinical Psychologist, Ohio Board of Psychology, 2000